BGundlach/css3Fonts/readme.md

 CONTACT:
 --------

-Any bug reports, fixes or feature requests should be poted to the github repo at [https://github.com/BGundlach/css3FontConverter](https://github.com/BGundlach/css3FontConverter "css3fonts")
+Any bug reports, fixes or feature requests should be posted to the github repo at [https://github.com/BGundlach/css3FontConverter](https://github.com/BGundlach/css3FontConverter "css3fonts")

 If you think this script is pretty slick and want to hire me as a front end developer, contact me at GundlachWebDesign@gmail.com